yktoo/yktoo.com/content/blog/0205/index.en.md

 The tower is leaning more than the famous tower of Pisa.
 The cause was not discovered until recently, and it seems to be a very unfortunate coincidence.

 The history of the Frisian epic fail is as follows.
-When in 1435 the city of Leeuwarden was formed by a fusion of three villages, //Oldehove//, //Nijehove// and //Hoek//, the demand for a bigger church arose.
-On May 28, 1529 the city council has given a mandate to the architect //Jacob van Aaken// to build a new church and a tower on the territory of the former Oldehove village.
+When in 1435 the city of Leeuwarden was formed by a fusion of three villages, {{< fl "Oldehove" >}}, {{< fl "Nijehove" >}} and {{< fl "Hoek" >}}, the demand for a bigger church arose.
+On May 28, 1529 the city council has given a mandate to the architect {{< fl "Jacob van Aaken" >}} to build a new church and a tower on the territory of the former Oldehove village.

 Van Aaken commenced the construction at once.
 For him it was a kind of experiment, since he had never dealt with clay Frisian soil before.
 The legend has it that he began with a deep pit, which was later filled with layers of limestone.
 Furthermore, he make some other precautions—for instance, the tower had a very wide pediment.